AdobeXD/cloud-content-api-docs/samples/cloud-content-api-node/readme.md

-# XD Cloud API Example: Node.js
+# XD Cloud Content API Example: Node.js

 This sample app will show you how to make XD Cloud Content API calls using Node.js.